warmana/cloudant-docs-fork/source/includes/api/_document.md

 ### 'Tombstone' documents

-Tombstone documents are small documents left in place within a database when the original document is deleted.
+Tombstone documents are small documents retained in place within a database when the original document is deleted.
 Their purpose is to allow the deletion to be replicated.

 When the replication has completed,